 Smoking is probably an important risk factor for CUP.
 More than half of patients with CUP have a history of smoking.
 When autopsy studies are done, many cancers of unknown primary are found to have started in the pancreas, lungs, kidneys, throat, larynx, or esophagus.
 Smoking increases the risk for all of these cancers.

 Some other cancers of unknown primary are eventually found to have started in the stomach, colon, rectum, or ovaries.
 Diet, nutrition, and weight are factors that have been linked to these cancers.
-(For more information, see our documents on these cancer types.)
+For more information, see the specific type of cancer.

 Overall, however, there are no factors that specifically increase the risk of cancer of unknown primary.
 Even in people who may have one or more of the risk factors above, it’s not possible to know for sure if these factors contributed to the cancer.